Can I Rent My Home so I Can Afford to Buy Another Property?

 There’s a term given to the process of releasing equity from your home to buy a new one and moving it onto a buy-to-let basis at the same time – let to buy.

-As let to buy is a scenario rather than an actual mortgage product, there are very few “let to buy mortgages” on the market.
+As let to buy is a scenario rather than an actual mortgage product, there are few “let to buy mortgages” on the market.

 Typically, when you let your property to buy another, you take out 2 mortgages: a buy-to-let remortgage on your existing property and a residential mortgage on your new home.